 Découvrez les domaines & vins Bordeaux

 Bordeaux is a wine empire.
-Bordeaux is home to some of the world's finest and most sought-after wines, including Château Cheval Blanc, Château Figeac and Pétrus.
+It is in Bordeaux that you find the finest and most sought-after wines in the world, such as Château Cheval Blanc, Château Figeac, and Pétrus.

-Located in south-west France, close to the Atlantic Ocean, Bordeaux enjoys a moderate maritime climate.
-Bordeaux has 111,000 hectares of vineyards producing an average of 800 million bottles a year.
-There are more than 7,000 vineyard estates and the average estate size is less than 20 hectares, around three times the average estate size in Burgundy.
+Located in the southwest of France, near the Atlantic Ocean, Bordeaux benefits from a moderate maritime climate.
+Bordeaux has an area of 111,000 hectares of vineyards producing an average of 800 million bottles per year.
+There are more than 7,000 wine estates, and the average size of the estates is less than 20 hectares, about three times larger than the average size of estates in Burgundy.

-Plantings are dominated by Merlot, Cabernet Sauvignon and Cabernet Franc for red wine, and Sauvignon Blanc and Semillon for white wine.
-Some estates also include a few plots of Petit Verdot and Carménère for red wine and Muscadelle for white wine.
-Bordeaux is divided into two main areas: the Left Bank and the Right Bank, bounded by the Garonne and Dordogne rivers.
-30% of production is premium wine.
-Several classification systems have been set up in Bordeaux, the most famous being that of 1855.
+The plantations are dominated by Merlot, Cabernet Sauvignon, and Cabernet Franc for red wine production; and Sauvignon Blanc and Sémillon for white wine.
+Some estates also include small plots of Petit Verdot and Carménère for red wine, and Muscadelle for white wine.
+Bordeaux is divided into two main areas: the Left Bank and the Right Bank, delineated by the Garonne and Dordogne rivers.
+30% of the production is high-end wines.
+Several classification systems have been established in Bordeaux, the most famous being that of 1855.

-Key concepts for understanding and ordering Bordeaux wines
+Key concepts to understand and order Bordeaux Wines

 Bordeaux Right Bank: